-This is a guest post by Blair McGrain, a member of the Texas MBA at Dallas-Fort Worth class of 2013.
-This past December, Blair took part in a global trip to South Africa as part of the Texas MBA Program.
+This is a guest post by Israel Contreras, a member of the Executive MBA at Mexico City class of 2012.
+Last month, Israel took part in a global trip to Austria as part of the Texas MBA Program.
 He recounts the experience in the post below.

 It had only been a few hours since we had our last exam that I took the plane to Vienna, simply for an 8-hour stop before touring to Prague, Berlin and Budapest (so I practically was not in Vienna until I got back one week later for the Seminar).

 By the time I arrived to Vienna (again), I was already amazed by the charm of Eastern Europe, but this city totally exceeded my expectations.
 Not only because the beautiful palaces and gardens everywhere, but also because the cultural ambience and cosmopolitan lifestyle.
 If that was not enough, the academic and professional experience we had, made it an invaluable and unique experience for me and my classmates.

 Welcome dinner at Salm Bräu

 It all started with a welcome dinner at Salm Bräu, a traditional and historic brewery, distillery and restaurant (all in one!) where we had the opportunity to share local dishes (and beer of course).
 Then, during the following four days, we spent the morning at IMADEC University (our academic host in Vienna), enjoying very interesting lectures from prominent businessmen and politicians in the region, as well as from the Mexican ambassador in Austria (being that Mexicans make up 88% of the class, we were curious about what an ambassador does – living from our taxes!).